Getting a new electric vehicle is exciting. You want to skip the gas station and start waking up to a full battery every morning.

 We install devices like the DCC-9 or the Emporia Vue load balancer to constantly read your home’s total power draw.
 If you turn on the electric oven and the AC unit, the system automatically pauses or slows the car charger.

 Transparency is a core part of the business.
-Complete projects, which include the charger hardware, labor, and the city permit, run $1,200 to $1,850.
+Complete projects in 2026, which include the charger hardware, labor, and the city permit, run $1,200 to $1,850.

 Our labor is a flat $895 for a standard setup.